 Elephant Transit Home orphans receive milk daily, every 3 hours at 9 am, noon, 3 pm, and 6 pm, and the home is open to visitors during these specific times.
-Many people visit Elephant Transit Home before their afternoon safari in Udawalawe National Park.
+Many people visit Elephant Transit Home after their morning safari or before their afternoon safari in Udawalawe National Park.
 It is a 10-20 minute drive away from the entrance to the national park.

 Avoid visiting during the weekend and during school holidays, as the crowds can be very unbearable, and make sure you arrive 15-20 minutes before feeding time as there is only 1 ticket booth, and so you can make sure you get a good spot on the viewing platform.

 The ticket price for entry is 500 LKR for adults and 250 LKR for children (approximately 2-3 USD and 1 USD).